nbogojevic/midea-beautiful-air/README.md

 ## Discovery

 Library can discover appliances on local network.
 This is done by broadcasting UDP packets on all local networks interfaces to ports 6445.
 Appliances will respond to this broadcast with description information.
-Following discovery communication usually goes over port 6444.
-It also retrieves known appliances from Midea cloud account and then matches this information with information retrieved via local network.
-Local network communication is encrypted using Midea protocol.
+Following discovery communication goes over port 6444.
+The library can also retrieve known appliances from Midea cloud account and match this information with information retrieved via local network.

+## Local network communication

+Local network communication is encrypted using Midea protocol encryption based on AES.

+## Cloud communication

+Library connects to Midea cloud using credentials from NetHome Plus mobile app.
+You can use other midea app mobile applications if you obtain their application key and id.
+See [midea_beautiful_dehumidifier/midea.py](midea_beautiful_dehumidifier/midea.py) for some examples.

+Library should never log username, password or token keys.

+## Logging

+Library logs additional information on log level 5.

 ## Usage